tiwaripankaj2013/namasteReact/day4Assignment.md

 Hooks simple js function which gives some functionality Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.
 Why do we need a useState Hook?
 It returns a pair of values: the current state and a function that updates it.
-This is why we write const [count, setCount] = useState().
+This is why we write const [count, setCount] = useState(). useState Is a local representation of variables.